• Facebook

 How to Support Teaching and Learning in Higher Education

-By the end of the programme, the participants will be able to…
+By the end of the course, the participants will be able to…

-• reflect on their own conception of good quality teaching,
+• reflect on their own understanding of good quality teaching,

-• understand basic researched-based principles of learning and consequences of teaching,
+• explain basic researched-based principles of learning and consequences for teaching,

-• understand the importance of a growth mindset, teacher-student relationship and a safe classroom environment,
+• discuss the importance of a growth mindset, teacher-student relationship and a safe classroom environment,

 • explain several types of motivation and analyze didactic appraoches that support them,

-• apply various teaching strategies in order to support active learning,
+• demonstrate various teaching strategies in order to support active learning,

-• understand the process of deep learning and provide examples of good quality questioning.
+• explain the process of deep learning and provide examples of good quality questioning.

 interactive lecture, individual reflection, pair and group discussions, Q&A session